achirala/OIPs/OIPS/oip-draft-credit/oip-draft-credit.md

 Credit Budget Holder (contract)

-    A contract that keeps the organization's budget for crediting.
+    A contract that holds the organization's budget for crediting.

 Token Holder (contract)

-    Keeps user's token and execute signed by user ExTx.
+    Holds user's tokens and execute signed by user ExTx.

 Utility Branded Token (contract)